IkarosAlpha1208/PVZ-Ani-Ver/README.md

 The battle is just like plant vs zombie gather sun, put down plant and kill all the zombies
-Oh yea, just saying there is no exit once you start a battle Enjoy :)
+Oh yea, just saying there is no exit once you start a battle you can change the starting sunlight by going to the playe class and look for a method called resetForLevel or something like that
+Enjoy :)

 David worked on: